seflless/atom-diagrams/README.md

 ### Overview
-An Atom Package for easily creating diagrams such as Flowcharts, Sequences, Graphviz's DOT, and Railroad diagrams using an easy to understand and very productive text format.
+An Atom Package for easily creating diagrams such as Flowcharts, Sequence, and graphviz's dot.
+Diagrams are generated using easy to understand and very productive text notation.

+Has an accompanying command line tool to generate SVG from these files.
+See [diagrams](https://www.npmjs.com/package/diagrams).

 ###### Atom Package Features
+ - Preview the diagram graphics
+ - The diagrams preview updates in real time per key stroke
+ - Syntax highlighting and error checking of text notation
  - Includes an **.svg** graphics viewer that you can use to view generated diagrams
    - The SVG viewers will automatically reload when the **.svg** file changes on your hard drive
- - Coming soon, is syntax highlighting for the diagram text file formats ([Network Diagram's Syntax](https://bramp.github.io/js-sequence-diagrams/#syntax))

 <table>
 <tr>